GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 ./bootstrap.sh
 ```

-This will take a few minutes to run.
+This will take approximately 10 minutes to run.

 After the script finishes, confirm that your GKE clusters and supporting resources are properly deployed: